 With online marketing, you have two options: push or pull.
 Push marketing is just pushing your own product or services online.
 It’s just a straight-up announcement that, “Hey, I have this new program, this new course, this new blog post.
 Here’s where to find it.”
 This is where most people focus their time and energy.
 But today, I want to remind you about pull marketing, which is just what it sounds like.
 You pull people in.
 They need to know, like, and trust you. they need to know you’re an authority in your industry before they buy from you.

-Inside Content to Clients, I cover how you can pull people in with good SEO, creating engaging social media content that provides value, and being really good at storytelling in your promotions.
+Inside The Better Collective, I cover how you can pull people in with good SEO, creating engaging social media content that provides value, and being really good at storytelling in your promotions.

 But when we’re pulling people in, we need to make sure that we’re pulling them to something great.
 You need a solid foundation for your online marketing to stand on, and that solid foundation should be your website.